 Avadel Pharmaceuticals plc (Nasdaq: AVDL) ("Avadel," the "Company," "we," "our," or "us") is a biopharmaceutical company.
-LUMRYZ is an extendedrelease formulation of sodium oxybate indicated to be taken once at bedtime for the treatment of cataplexy or EDS in adults with narcolepsy.
+LUMRYZ is an extendedrelease formulation of sodium oxybate indicated to be taken once at bedtime for the treatment of cataplexy or excessive daytime sleepiness ("EDS") in adults with narcolepsy and in the pediatric narcolepsy population seven years and older.